mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ```@repl addActiveCost
 system.generator.cost.active.polynomial
 ```
-By setting `model = 2` in the function, we specify that the quadratic polynomial cost is being used for the corresponding generator.
-This can be particularly useful if we have also defined a piecewise linear cost function for the same generator.
-In such cases, we can choose between these two cost functions depending on our simulation requirements.
+By setting `active = 2` within the function, we express our intent to specify the active power cost using the `active` key.
+By using a value of `1`, we signify our preference for employing a quadratic polynomial cost model for the associated generator.
+This flexibility proves invaluable when we have previously defined a piecewise linear cost function for the same generator.
+In such cases, we can set `active = 1` to utilize the piecewise linear cost function to represent the cost of the corresponding generators.
+Thus, we retain the freedom to choose between these two cost functions according to the requirements of our simulation.
+Additionally, users have the option to define both piecewise and polynomial costs within a single function call, further enhancing the versatility of the implementation.

 ---

 ##### Piecewise Linear Cost
 We can also create a piecewise linear cost function, for example, let us create the reactive power cost function for the same generator using the following code:
 ```@example addActiveCost
-cost!(system; label = "Generator 1", cost = :reactive, piecewise =  [0.11 12.3; 0.15 16.8])
+cost!(system; label = "Generator 1", reactive = 1, piecewise =  [0.11 12.3; 0.15 16.8])
 nothing # hide
 ```
 In this case, the first column specifies the output reactive powers of the generator in per-units, while the second column specifies the corresponding costs for the specified reactive power in currency/hr.
 Thus, the data is stored exactly as entered: